 Just what this will mean, however, is unclear.
-After initially announcing her choice in a press release issued by her school, The Academy for Jewish Religion, Stern-Kaufman said she will use either rabbi or rabba, depending on the circumstances.
+After initially announcing her choice in a press release issued by her school, the American Academy of Religion, Stern-Kaufman said she will use either rabbi or rabba, depending on the circumstances.

 “I can’t predict every situation,” she said, in an interview, when pressed to explain.
 “It will be just sometimes ‘rabba’ and sometimes ‘rabbi,’” depending in part on whether she is working in a Jewish or general setting.

 This straddling is a choice that distinguishes her from the first woman to ever receive the rabba title.
 Sara Hurwitz, who had the title conferred upon her in a 2010 special ceremony, is an Orthodox spiritual leader whose Orthodox mentor devised the term on his own to address objections that he was breaking with the tradition that reserves the title “rabbi” for males.

 Stern-Kaufman said she does not object to the English term “rabbi,”which she considers similar to “doctor” or “lawyer.”
 But the Hebrew word rav, said Stern-Kaufman, using the usual term in that language for “rabbi,” “is exceedingly masculine.
 It is not who I am.”

 In Hebrew, where nouns have gender, the term rav is, in fact, classified as masculine.